-As discussed in note 1A, the financial statements of the System are intended to present the financial position, the changes in financial position, and cash flows of only that portion of the activities of Southern Illinois University that is attributable to the transactions of the System.
-They do not purport to, and do not, present fairly the financial position of Southern Illinois University as of June 30, 2011, and the changes in financial position and its cash flows for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+As discussed in note 1A, the financial statements of the System are intended to present the financial position, the changes in financial position, and cash flows of only that portion of the business-type activities of Southern Illinois University that is attributable to the transactions of the System.
+They do not purport to, and do not, present fairly the financial position of Southern Illinois University as of June 30, 2012, and its changes in financial position and its cash flows for the year then ended in conformity with accounting principles generally accepted in the United States of America.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the System as of June 30, 2011, and the respective changes in financial position and, where applicable, its cash flows thereof for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Southern Illinois University Medical Facilities System as of June 30, 2012, and the respective changes in financial position and its cash flows for the year then ended in conformity with accounting principles generally accepted in the United States of America.

-In accordance with Government Auditing Standards, we have also issued our report dated April 2, 2012 on our consideration of the System's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+In accordance with Government Auditing Standards, we have also issued our report under separate cover dated March 25, 2013 on our consideration of the System's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
 The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the internal control over financial reporting or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards and should be considered in assessing the results of our audit.